prowler-cloud/prowler/README.md

     ```sh
     ./prowler -M csv -B my-bucket/folder/
     ```
     >In the case you do not want to use the assumed role credentials but the initial credentials to put the reports into the S3 bucket, use `-D` instead of `-B`.
+Make sure that the used credentials have s3:PutObject permissions in the S3 path where the reports are going to be uploaded.

     When generating multiple formats and running using Docker, to retrieve the reports, bind a local directory to the container, e.g.: